Daffan/the-barn-challenge/README.md

 ```

 ## Run Simulations
-If you it run on your local machines: (the example runs [move_base](http://wiki.ros.org/move_base) with DWA local planner in world 0)
+If you run it on your local machines: (the example below runs [move_base](http://wiki.ros.org/move_base) with DWA local planner in world 0)
 ```
 python3 run.py \
 --world_idx 0 \
 --navigation_stack jackal_helper/launch/move_base_DWA.launch
 ```

-If you run it in Sinularity containers:
+If you run it in a Sinularity container:
 ```
 ./singularity_run.sh /path/to/image/file python3 run.py \
 --world_idx 0 \
 --navigation_stack jackal_helper/launch/DWA.launch
 ```

-A successful run should print episode status (collided/succeeded/timeout) and the time cost in second:
+A successful run should print the episode status (collided/succeeded/timeout) and the time cost in second:
 > \>>>>>>>>>>>>>>>>>> Test finished! <<<<<<<<<<<<<<<<<<
 >
 > Navigation collided with time 27.2930 (s)